malchata/yall.js/README.md

 ## Limitations

-Currently, yall.js doesn't provide a mechanism for error handling.
+Currently, yall.js doesn't provide an error handling mechanism.
 I'm currently trying to decide if this is worth implementing.
 In the meantime, you may want to make use of an inline `onerror` handler in your code.

-Additionally, yall.js also doesn't care about placeholders.
-It won't try to minimize layout shifting for you or perform any layout calculations.
+Additionally, yall.js also doesn't care about placeholders, and it won't try to minimize layout shifting or perform any layout calculations for you.
 The recommended method is to use a placeholder method such as [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders/) or [SQIP](https://github.com/technopagan/sqip) to fill the image space prior to lazy loading in conjunction with appropriate `width` and `height` attributes on elements.
+For `<video>` elements, use the `poster` attribute set a placeholder image.
 Please check out `index.html` in the `test` folder to see how you might use placeholders in conjunction with yall.js.
-If you don't want to bother with placeholders, you can omit the `src` attribute in your lazy loading markup and yall.js will still do its job.
+If you don't want to bother with placeholders, you can omit the `src` attribute entirely in your lazy loading markup and yall.js will still work.
+Alternatively, you could calculate placeholder size in CSS using the `padding-top` trick.

 ## Contributing